Top 10 things to do in funky Talkeetna, Alaska

 Talkeetna, Alaska is a small community with a super funky mountain vibe.
 It’s one of the quirkiest and most unique places in Alaska and is absolutely worth a visit, especially if you’re on a road trip from Anchorage to Fairbanks.

-I’m a former Alaskan and I still spend many weeks a year in the state, and Talkeetna is a place I love to visit whenever I get the chance, especially for it’s fun and tasty outdoor food options and it’s epic views of Denali.
+I’m a former Alaskan and I still spend many weeks a year here working as a guide.
+Talkeetna is a place I love to visit whenever I get the chance, especially for it’s fun and tasty outdoor food options and it’s epic views of Denali.
 These are my 10 favorite things to do there (well, 9 really, I’m counting a winter visit as #10 because it’s such a unique experience).

 Talkeetna, along with much of Southcentral Alaska, is the homeland of the Dena’ina Ełena People.